zyonet/coding-notes/tensorflow.rst

 ------------------------------------------
 Problem description
 ~~~~~~~~~~~~~~~~~~~
-If a just configure tensorflow using ./configure and set CUDA support to YES,
+If you just configure tensorflow using ./configure and set CUDA support to YES,
 tensorflow is successfully built.
-People can make some change in source code
+You can make some change in source code
 and rebuild using command:

 .. code-block:: bash

     bazel build -c opt --config=cuda //tensorflow/tools/pip_package:build_pip_package

-Build after people reboot ubuntu/mac, and try to build tensorflow using
+Build after you reboot ubuntu/mac, and try to build tensorflow using
-above command, it requires people to reconfigure tensorflow, and rebuild,
+above command, it requires you to reconfigure tensorflow, and rebuild,
 which takes such a long time. error message is as follows:

 .. code-block:: bash